 Stewart Spider tied on midge hook

-Tthe Stewart Spider in size 26-30 is a great fly whether you are fishing with midges or fishing for micros.
+Tthe Stewart Spider in size 26-30 is a great fly if you are fishing with midges or fly fishing for micros.
 Tied in a more normal size 14, it is just a great fly, period.

 If you have questions or comments about the Stewart Black Spider please go to the contact us page.